Top 5 Zoom Security & Privacy Tips for 2021

 Just, go to the navigation sidebar < Participants < More < Lock Meeting.

 Similar to other applications and websites, Zoom also suffers from security vulnerabilities.
 However, through the months, Zoom’s persistent efforts have proven that these flaws can be fixed.

 For example, Zoom fixed two problems – first, allowed attackers to take over an Apple Mac’s microphone or camera, and another problem with Windows that could let a hacker steal logins.

 Hence, it becomes all the more important for you to keep the installed version of the Zoom mobile or desktop app updated.
 This will ensure that once the company fixes these issues, your risk is lowered.

 With the lockdown, we are spending more and more time alone.
 Self-isolation can be boring and lonely.
 However, imagine all this happening before broadband.
 Nightmare huh!

-Though they still pose some issues, but now with the top 5 Zoom security & privacy tips, you will know the right way to use it.
+Though they still pose some issues, now with the top 5 Zoom security & privacy tips, you will know the right way to use them.